ROCprofiler-SDK callback tracing services#

 } rocprofiler_callback_tracing_record_t;

-The underlying type of payload field above is typically unique to a domain and, less frequently, an operation.
-For example, for the ROCPROFILER_CALLBACK_TRACING_HIP_RUNTIME_API and ROCPROFILER_CALLBACK_TRACING_HIP_COMPILER_API, the payload should be casted to rocprofiler_callback_tracing_hip_api_data_t* – which will contain the arguments to the function and (in the exit phase) the return value of the function.
-The payload field will only be a valid pointer during the invocation of the callback function(s).
+The underlying type of payload field is typically unique to a domain and, less frequently, an operation.
+For example, for the ROCPROFILER_CALLBACK_TRACING_HIP_RUNTIME_API and ROCPROFILER_CALLBACK_TRACING_HIP_COMPILER_API, the payload must be casted to rocprofiler_callback_tracing_hip_api_data_t*, which contains the arguments to the function and the return value when exiting the function.
+The payload field is a valid pointer only during the invocation of the callback function(s).

-The user_data parameter can be used to store data in between callback phases.
-It is a unique for every instance of an operation.
-For example, if the tool library wishes to store the timestamp of the ROCPROFILER_CALLBACK_PHASE_ENTER phase for the ensuing ROCPROFILER_CALLBACK_PHASE_EXIT callback, this data can be stored in a method similar to below:
+• user_data: Stores data in between callback phases.
+This value is unique for every instance of an operation.
+For example, for a tool library to store the timestamp of the ROCPROFILER_CALLBACK_PHASE_ENTER phase for the ensuing ROCPROFILER_CALLBACK_PHASE_EXIT callback, the data can be stored using:

 void